-Day 35 - Massive Procession of Pilgrims : Sarria to Portomarin
+Day 35 - Hordes of Pilgrims : Sarria to Portomarin

 Given the racket outside last night, we were up and on our way by 4:30 am.
 We half expected that by leaving this early we would be hiking alone in the dark, as we had done so many times before now.
 However, we soon found ourselves in a mass of pilgrims, all leaving together.
 I guess we left Saint Jean-Pied-de-Port at a similar hour so many days ago.